okurz/medo/README.md

 * Every commit is checked by [Travis CI](https://travis-ci.org/travis) as soon as you create a pull request but you *should* run `tox` locally,

-* Make sure to keep the 100% test coverage, e.g. by adding test reference data for new scenarios.
+* It would be nice to keep the test coverage or increase it, e.g. by adding test reference data for new scenarios.
 TDD is advised :-)

 * For git commit messages use the rules stated on
   [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/) as